jaspervdj/patat/README.md

 code of presentations downloaded from the internet before running them if they contain `eval` settings.

-Aside from the command, there are two more options:
+Aside from the command, there are three more options:

  -  `fragment`: Introduce a pause (see [fragments](#fragmented-slides)) in between showing the original code block and the output.
 Defaults to `true`.
  -  `replace`: Remove the original code block and replace it with the output rather than appending the output in a new code block.
 Defaults to `false`.
- -  `wrap`: By default, the output is wrapped in a code block again with the original syntax highlighting.
-You can customize this behaviour by setting `wrap` to:
+ -  `container`: By default, the output is wrapped in a code block again with the original syntax highlighting.
+You can customize this behaviour by setting `container` to:
      *  `code`: the default setting.
-     *  `raw`: no formatting applied.
+     *  `none`: no formatting applied.
-     *  `rawInline`: no formatting applied and no trailing newline.
+     *  `inline`: no formatting applied and no trailing newline.
+ -  `wrap`: this is a deprecated name for `container`, used in version 0.11 and earlier.

 Setting `fragment: false` and `replace: true` offers a way to "filter" code blocks, which can be used to render ASCII graphics.